Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>Nevinpat</strong>, Saint Petersburg, Russia<br/>
 Position: Patent agent<br/>

 Nevinpat is a Saint Petersburg division of [Papula-Nevinpat](https://www.papula-nevinpat.com/papula-nevinpat/), one of the largest trademark, design and patent agencies in Finland.
-At Nevinpat I was involved in:

-- protection of foreign applications (Russian and Eurasian patent offices)
-- editing Russian translations of patent applications
-- correspondence with patent experts and foreign applicants
-- comparative analysis of patentability
-- defining patent infringement
+At Nevinpat, I was involved in the protection of foreign applications from both Russian and Eurasian patent offices.
+This included the correspondence between patent experts and foreign applicants, comparative analysis of patentability, editing Russian translations of the patent applications, and defining patent infringement.

 &nbsp;